LouisMazel/maz-ui/apps/docs/src/guide/migration-v5.md

 ## Advanced: you had your own Tailwind setup

-If you were already running Tailwind v3 in your app, shipping classes like `maz:flex` yourself, you need the same migration as any Tailwind v3 → v4 upgrade:
+If you were already running Tailwind v3 in your app, shipping classes like `maz-flex` yourself, you need the same migration as any Tailwind v3 → v4 upgrade:

 1. Run the official Tailwind upgrade tool: `npx @tailwindcss/upgrade` — it handles 95% of the work (utility renames, `@apply !important` syntax, `tailwind.config` → CSS-first, …).
 2. Replace any `hsl(var(--maz-<color>))` in your own CSS (see above).